ShiroWorks/Github-API-App/README.md

 ## Github API

-Wit this app you can search for github users.
+With this app you can search for github users.

 ## Styled Components